leikareipa/rallysported-frontend/README.md

 To set up a copy of RallySportED-js on your own server, simply copy over the files from the [rallysported-js/](rallysported-js/) directory.

 - The destination folder on your server does not need to be named rallysported-js - only the directory structure inside it must reflect the contents of [rallysported-js/](rallysported-js/).
-- From [rallysported-js/client/js/](rallysported-js/client/js/), you only need to copy [rallysported.cat.js](rallysported-js/client/js/rallysported.cat.js), which is a concatenation of the source files under that directory (built using [build-client-distributable.sh](build-client-distributable.sh)).
+- From [rallysported-js/client/js/](rallysported-js/client/js/), you only need to copy [rallysported.cat.js](rallysported-js/client/js/rallysported.cat.js), which is a concatenation of the source files under that directory (built using the [build-client-distributable.sh](build-client-distributable.sh) script).

 You should now be able to run RallySportED-js in your browser by navigating to where you placed the files on your server - assuming the server then serves the [rallysported-js/index.php](rallysported-js/index.php) file as per usual.